An ELT Glossary : Agent / Patient

 Agent and patient are two terms which describe how the subject and object of a verb relate to an action described by the verb.
 In simplistic terms, the agent is the person/thing which performs the action, while the patient is the person/thing affected by the action.

-This means that in an active sentence using a finite transitive verb, agent and patient are expressed by the subject and object of the verb respectively :
+This means that in a sentence using a finite transitive verb in active voice, agent and patient are expressed by the subject and object of the verb respectively :

 The police arrested the man.